-The critical pH is the soil pH at which acidity is likely to negatively impact plant growth.
 The critical pH reflects the practical and economic considerations of changing soil pH to the value most suited for plant growth.
-University of Delaware recommended target and critical pH values are available for agronomic crops (Table 1), fruit crops (Table 2), vegetable crops (Table 3), woody species (Table 4), and forage and hay crops (Table 5).
+University of Delaware recommended target and critical pH values are available for agronomic crops (Table 1), fruit crops (Table 2), and vegetable crops (Table 3), woody species (Table 4), and forage and hay crops (Table 5).